This is the multi-page printable view of this section. Click here to print.

 To create an Ingress class, follow these steps.

-2. Click IngressClass under the Service and Ingress menu on the Service Home page.
-Go to the IngressClass List page.
+2. On the Service Home page, click IngressClass under the Service and Ingress menu.
+2. Navigate to the IngressClass List page.

-3. On the IngressClass List page, select the cluster and namespace from the top-left gear button, then click Create Object.
+3. On the IngressClass List page, select the cluster and namespace from the gear button at the top left, then click Create Object.

 Reference

-To view detailed information of the Ingress class, follow the steps below.
+To view detailed information about the Ingress class, follow these steps.

-• If you select Show System Objects at the top of the list, items other than the Kubernetes object entries will be displayed.
+• When you select Show system objects at the top of the list, the remaining items, excluding the Kubernetes object entries, are displayed.

 Category